|

 If this is set, each email will be sent as a reply to the

 previous email sent.
-If disabled with "--no-chain-reply-to",
+If disabled with --no-chain-reply-to, all

-first email sent.
-When using this, it is recommended that the
+email sent.
+When using this, it is recommended that the first

-Disabled by default, but the sendemail.chainReplyTo
+by default, but the sendemail.chainReplyTo configuration

-configuration variable can be used to enable it.
+variable can be used to enable it.

 --identity=<identity>